ChronVer/chronver/README.md

 v3.2.1     ← You have no idea when this happened
 ```

 Semantic versioning is great for large systems like libraries and computers.
-Most software would benefit from **time-based versioning** that's immediately understandable to everyone on a team, not just the technical-minded.
+Most software would benefit from **time‑based versioning** that's immediately understandable to everyone on a team, not just the technical‑minded.